sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ## Day 4 - Pre-layout timing analysis and importance of good clock tree

+#### PnR Guideline for Standard Cell Ports
+-	Input and output port must be placed on vertical and horizontal tracks.
+-	Width of standard cell must be odd multiple of track horizonal pitch and likewise height should an odd multiple of track vertical pitch.
+`tracks.info` file which is present in `/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd` directory contains the offset and pitch information of different layers.
+To view `tracks.info` file run following command: - `less tracks.info`

+Here, we observe the metal1 layer or horizontal layer is at an offset of 0.17 and pitch of 0.34.
+The metal2 layer or horizontal layer is at offset of 0.23 and pitch of 0.46 and so on.

+### Analysis of Inverter Layout using Magic tool
+Run following command to open layout of inverter using magic tool `magic -T sky130A.tech sky130_inv.mag &`
+To show the grids in magic tool use `grid` command magic terminal as shown in below and for any kind of help run `grid help` command
+`grid 0.46um 0.34um 0.23um 0.17um`
+Now to save this run following command in magic terminal `save <file_name>`
+Here, file_name = sky130_vsdinv.mag
+This creates new file (i.e., sky130_vsdinv.mag) in `/Desktop/work/tools/openlane_working_dir/openLANE_flow/vsdstdcelldesign` directory
+Now, open this new created layout file (i.e., sky130_vsdinv.mag) using magic tool.
+Magic tool allows for user to create their cell lef  file.
+For this run command `lef write` in magic terminal Now go to `/Desktop/work/tools/openlane_working_dir/openLANE_flow/vsdstdcelldesign` directory where we see new lef file is created (i.e., sky130_vdsinv.lef).
+### Include Standard Cell into OpenLANE
+Use following command to copy `sky130_vsdinv.lef` file into `/home/sachinkumar/Desktop/work/tools/openlane_working_dir/openLANE_flow/designs/picorv32a/src`
+`cp sky130_vsdinv.lef/home/sachinkumar/Desktop/work/tools/openlane_working_dir/openLANE_flow/designs/picorv32a/src `
+Also, copy all .lib files to `/home/sachinkumar/Desktop/work/tools/openlane_working_dir/openLANE_flow/designs/picorv32a/src`

+Now come to `/home/sachinkumar/Desktop/work/tools/openlane_working_dir/openLANE_flow/designs/picorv32a` directory and edit `config.tcl` file.
+Next, we need to prepare the design again using openLANE.
+For this we use following command `prep -design <design_name> -tag <tag_name> -overwrite` Here design name = picorv32a
+Tag name = 23
+And “-overwrite” is significant for overwrites the new changes made in `config.tcl` file Once preparation is complete we run following commands to include the additional lef file in flow: - `set lefs [glob $::env(DESIGN_DIR)/src/*.lef]`

+`add_lefs -src $lefs`

+Next, we need to run synthesis.

+Now, we open the design using magic tool

+On zoom in and run command `expand` in magic terminal to see layout of standard cell.

 ## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA